 Summary:

-Few would argue that the institutions of the United States are a total mess right now.
+Few would argue that the institutions of the United States are in a state of total disarray right now.

-The new administration under Donald J. Trump is faced with the urgent task of restoring the U.S. to economic stability.
-The challenge is immense, given the deeply entrenched corrupt establishment that operates the government for its benefit at taxpayers' expense.
-Many people, the government, and the institutions have grown accustomed to a culture of laziness and dependency.
-However, it's crucial to remember that change is possible, and many will support efforts to return the U.S. to its former economic greatness.
+The new administration under Donald J. Trump faces the urgent task of restoring the U.S. to economic stability.
+The challenge is immense, given the deeply entrenched corrupt establishment that operates the government for its benefit at taxpayers’ expense.
+Many people, the government, and institutions have grown accustomed to a culture of laziness and dependency.
+However, it’s crucial to remember that change is possible, and many will support efforts to return the U.S. to its former economic greatness.

 Article: